TheShepherdDigest/TSD-05272016/shepherdhighschoolmd.md

 ---
 ## Seniors' Last Week

-Here are a few photos from the 2016 Graduation class's last week.
+Here are a few photos and a video from the Class of 2016's last week.

 ![](shs-seniors001.jpg)